Mangemort60/API-RESTFull-ToDoList/README.md

 # API-RESTFull-ToDoList
-An complete API RESTFull for a ToDoList made with NodeJs and Express.
+A complete API RESTFull for a ToDoList made with NodeJs and Express.

 ## Features
 - A User must be authenticated to see his lists